Frontline

 Objectives

-Quantify the potential direct effects of FLOW (which are likely to be quite different compared with well-studied fixed-position wind farms) on seabirds in terms of displacement, barrier effects and collision risk above and below water.
+Quantify the potential direct effects of FLOW infrastructure — distinct from those of fixed-position wind farms — on seabirds in terms of displacement, barrier effects, and collision risk above and below water, integrating digital aerial surveys and tracking data.

 Impact